adaltas/node-plug-and-play/README.md

 ## Learning

-A detailed article is to be published soon.
+We encourage your to read the detailed tutorial on [how to create a plugin architected with Plug and Play](https://www.adaltas.com/en/2020/08/28/node-js-plugin-architecture/) published by [Adaltas](https://www.adaltas.com).

 ## Quick example